BovReg/atacseq-workshop-limoges/docs/ATAC-seq_pipeline.rst

 --------------

 All nf-core pipelines produce a `MultiQC <https://multiqc.info/>`_ report that summarises the pipeline results.
-The way MultiQC works is that it searches in a given directory for analysis logs and compiles a HTML report so that it reports the output from numerous bioinformatics tools.
+The way MultiQC works is that it searches in a given directory for analysis logs and compiles an HTML report so that it reports the output from numerous bioinformatics tools.

+On the previous example run using